-- "GasLog Partners", the "Partnership", "we", "our", "us" or similar terms refer to GasLog Partners LP or any one or more of its subsidiaries, or to all such entities unless the context otherwise indicates; - "GasLog", depending on the context, refer to GasLog Ltd. and to any one or more of its direct and indirect subsidiaries, other than GasLog Partners and its direct and indirect subsidiaries; - "our general partner" refer to GasLog Partners GP LLC, the general partner of GasLog Partners and a wholly owned subsidiary of GasLog Ltd.; - "GasLog LNG Services" refer to GasLog LNG Services Ltd., a wholly owned subsidiary of GasLog Ltd.; - · "GasLog Carriers" refer to GasLog Carriers Ltd.; - "GasLog Partners Holdings" refer to GasLog Partners Holdings LLC; - "BG Group" refer to BG Group plc; "Methane Services" refer to Methane Services Limited, a subsidiary of BG Group; and "Shell" refer to Royal Dutch Shell plc, or, in each case, any one or more of their subsidiaries or to such entities collectively; - "dollars" and "\$" refer to, and amounts are presented in, U.S. dollars; and - "cbm" refer to cubic meters.
+- "GasLog Partners", the "Partnership", "we", "our", "us" or similar terms refer to GasLog Partners LP or any one or more of its subsidiaries, or to all such entities unless the context otherwise indicates; - "GasLog", depending on the context, refers to GasLog Ltd. and to any one or more of its direct and indirect subsidiaries, other than GasLog Partners; - "our general partner" refer to GasLog Partners GP LLC, the general partner of GasLog Partners and a wholly owned subsidiary of GasLog; - "GasLog LNG Services" refer to GasLog LNG Services Ltd., a wholly owned subsidiary of GasLog; - "Shell" refers to Royal Dutch Shell plc, or any one or more of its subsidiaries; - "BG Group" refers to BG Group plc.
+BG Group was acquired by Shell on February 15, 2016; - "Total" refers to Total Gas & Power Chartering Limited, a wholly owned subsidiary of Total plc; - "Centrica" refers to Pioneer Shipping Limited, a wholly owned subsidiary of Centrica plc; - "Omnibus agreement" refers to the Omnibus Agreement dated May 12, 2014 by and among the Partnership, GasLog, our general partner and GasLog Partners Holdings LLC, as amended; - "dollars" and "\$" refer to, and amounts are presented in, U.S. dollars; and - "cbm" refer to cubic meters.

 We are a growth-oriented limited partnership focused on owning, operating and acquiring LNG carriers engaged in LNG transportation under long-term charters, which we define as charters of five full years or more.
-Our fleet of five LNG carriers, which have charter terms expiring through 2020, were contributed to us by, or acquired from, GasLog, which controls us through its ownership of our general partner.
+Our fleet of eleven LNG carriers, which have fixed charter terms expiring between 2018 and 2026 that can be extended at the charterers' option, were contributed to us by, or acquired from, GasLog, which controls us through its ownership of our general partner.

-As of June 1, 2015, our fleet consisted of five LNG carriers, including three vessels with modern tri-fuel diesel electric, or "TFDE", propulsion technology and two steam-powered vessels that operate under long-term charters with Methane Services, a subsidiary of BG Group.
+As of September 29, 2017, our fleet consisted of eleven LNG carriers, including six vessels with modern tri-fuel diesel electric ("TFDE") propulsion technology and five modern steam-powered ("Steam") vessels that all operate under long-term charters with subsidiaries of Shell.
 At that date, we also had options and other certain acquisition rights under which we may acquire additional LNG carriers from GasLog.
-Under the omnibus agreement entered into with GasLog in connection with our IPO (defined below), we have the option to purchase up to 12 LNG carriers from GasLog within 36 months after each such vessel's acceptance by its charterer (or, in the case of certain vessels, 36 months after the closing of the IPO), in each case at fair market value as determined pursuant to the omnibus agreement.
-In addition, we previously had options to acquire the Methane Jane Elizabeth and Methane Rita Andrea which we exercised in September 2014 and these two vessels are now part of our owned fleet.
+Under the omnibus agreement entered into with GasLog in connection with our IPO (defined below), we have the option to purchase up to five LNG carriers from GasLog within 36 months after each such vessel's acceptance by its charterer (or, in the case of certain vessels, within 36 months after the completion of their acquisition by GasLog on March 31, 2015), in each case at fair market value as determined pursuant to the omnibus agreement.
+In addition, we previously had options to acquire the Methane Jane Elizabeth, Methane Rita Andrea, Methane Alison Victoria, Methane Shirley Elisabeth, Methane Heather Sally, GasLog Seattle, GasLog Greece and GasLog Geneva, which we have exercised, and these eight vessels are now part of our owned fleet.
+We also previously had the option to acquire the Methane Lydon Volney, which option expired in May 2017.